segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/salesforce/index.md

 ## Collection Properties

 Segment performs a one-to-one mapping of all publicly available fields (standard and custom) from Salesforce.
-To see the full list of the standard fields please refer to the Saleforce field documentation linked in each collection above.
+To see the full list of the standard fields refer to the Saleforce field documentation linked in each collection above.
 If you've added custom fields to an existing collection, [contact us](/help/contact) and we'll get those set up to sync.
 You do not need to include the field names.

 ## Adding Destinations
 Currently, Warehouses are the only supported destination for object-cloud sources.